Barrunterio/Collection-Selection-Viewer/README.md

 Module operator that exclude all collections except selected ones that makes them enable.

+It's executed by button press on the header of Outliner

 Once activated you can exit by pressing : <kbd>ESC</kbd>, <kbd>Right Click</kbd> or get another context enviroment different from current outliner.